 In September 2021, the Company completed its initial public offering (IPO), in which it issued and sold 31,350,000 shares of its newly authorized Class A common stock at \$36.00 per share.
-The Company received net proceeds of approximately \$1.1 billion from the IPO, net of underwriters' discounts.
+The Company received proceeds of approximately \$1.1 billion from the IPO, net of underwriters' discounts and offering expenses.

-Upon completion of the IPO, the majority of shares of Class B common stock then outstanding were automatically converted to Class A common stock on a one-to-one basis, unless an option to remain as Class B common stock was elected by the holder.
-In addition, all shares of redeemable convertible preferred stock then outstanding were converted into 153,937,730 shares of common stock on a one-to-one basis and then reclassified into Class B common stock
+Upon completion of the IPO, certain shares of Class B common stock then outstanding (excluding shares of Class B common stock issued upon conversion and reclassification of the redeemable convertible preferred stock described below) were automatically converted to Class A common stock on a one-to-one basis, unless an option to remain as Class B common stock was elected by the holder.
+In addition, all shares of redeemable convertible preferred stock then outstanding were converted into 153,937,730 shares of common stock on a one-to-one basis and then reclassified into Class B common stock.